techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=112
 (4940)
 Select INCORRECT statement about deserialize. (choose 1)

-a.
-Any JVM that tries to deserialize an object must have access to that object’s class definition.
+A. Any JVM that tries to deserialize an object must have access to that object’s class definition.

-b.
-We use readObject() method of ObjectOutputStream class to deserialize.
+B. We use readObject() method of ObjectOutputStream class to deserialize.

-c.
-The readObject method deserializes the next object in the stream and traverses its references to other objects recursively to deserialize all objects that are reachable from it. d.
+C. The readObject method deserializes the next object in the stream and traverses its references to other objects recursively to deserialize all objects that are reachable from it.

+D.

-Answer: B
+ANSWER: B
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: